makuroo/makuroo/README.md

           This game is my intern project as VR game programmer in Binus University.
 In this project I'm resposible for some of the game core mechanics such as interview, drag and drop for answering questions, make history UI and others.
       </td>
       <td valign="text-top"">
         A hack n' slash X tower-defense game, themed around human immune system.
 For this project, I mainly worked on the tower defense part and save system.
+        <br></br>
-I make use of OOP concept to develop the characters and Unity's playerprefs for the save and load system. in tower defense part where each of the character possess their own special skill.
-Click image to watch trailer in Youtube.
+        I make use of OOP concept to develop the characters in tower defense part where each of the character possess their own special skill and Unity's playerprefs for the save and load system.
+        <br><br>
+        Click image to watch trailer in Youtube
       </td>
     </tr>
     <tr>